February 21, June 22, October 22

 As a way that aids movement into silence, this way with the psalms is distinctly contemplative.
 As a fellow God-seeker, Benedict has created a way of communal prayer that is also helping to draw us into the silent possibility of contemplation.
 In contemplation, the God of our heart moves to fill us with divine life and love, wisdom and presence.
 With attention in the heart and with the mind quiet enough, this divine movement can radiate into the whole of us.

 This contemplative way with the psalms, as it moves attention, over time, into the heart, resonates with our meditation practice.
 As we meditate, the same dynamic is at work: the mantra is also moving attention into the heart.
 And because we have chosen the mantra as a prayer word to be with faithfully every day, it is well placed to be a way through which the divine life can, both personally and communally, move to make the human and the divine deeply and irrevocably one.

 For Benedict and his contemporaries, there was no obvious distinction between the personal and the communal of prayer; this is a distinction that later years developed.
 For them, communal prayer and liturgy was the event in which a loving God could move personally, not just for the person, but for the whole community.
 The personal and the communal were interwoven, as they still are.

-The Rule shows us today, in this individual age, that the gift of contemplation, along with any insight arising from this gift, regardless of who it is given or not given to, is a gift given for all.
+The rule shows us today, in this individual age, that the gift of contemplation, along with any insight arising from this gift, regardless of who it is given to or not given to, is a gift given for all.